justinmklam/personal-website/content/posts/2019/diy-wedding-ring.md

 Professional photos from <a href="http://justine-russo.com/" target="_blank">Justine Russo Photography.</a>
 </p>

+For readers of my blog, you'll notice that I haven't had any new content in the past year.
+For good reason though, as I got married in June!
+Aside from planning the proposal and wedding, I also had the lofty goal of designing and making my wife's engagement ring.
+Having experience with mechanical design and rapid manufacturing methods, I figured it was well within my capabilities to propose with a truly special, sentimental engagement ring.

+With this post, I'd like to share my quest in designing and 3D printing my wife's engagement ring, along with the *minor* mistakes I made.

 # The Backstory

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 {{<loop-vid caption="Timelapse of the ring design in Fusion 360.
-Yes I know, I should have just used a revolve feature." src="/imgs/blog-imgs/diy-wedding-ring/fusion 360 screencast_trimmed.mp4">}}
+(Yes I know, I should have just used a revolve feature, but I started out designing prongs and quickly abandoned that concept.)" src="/imgs/blog-imgs/diy-wedding-ring/fusion 360 screencast_trimmed.mp4">}}

 # The Development

 ## Planning
+*~ September to October 2018 ~*

 I casually brought up engagement ring designs with Heather, and she showed me a few designs that she liked.